WIPACrepo/pass3/README.md

 On Vista, we need to limit the number of cores.
 There are total of 144 cores and 237 GB per Grace-Grace node.
 The code uses ~2.2 GB RAM per instance.

+the config above is tight. a memory-heavy month can hit `MemoryError`, and a slow month can run past the 24-hour limit. if either happens, rerun with `--numcores 64` for memory, or request a longer wall time for time. reruns are safe, existing outputs get skipped.

 A sample of a SLURM submit file is:

 ```